Current Students | Advising | LSCS Honors Programs | Office of Honors Programs |

 Q. What is probation?

-A. Probation with the Honors Program IS NOT the same as Academic Probation with the College.
-A student can be placed on probation with the Honors Program if his/her GPA falls below at 3.25 or if he/she fails to take at least 1 Honors class/contract with in 2 years of joining.
+A. Probation with The Honors College IS NOT the same as Academic Probation with Lone Star College-CyFair.
+A student can be placed on probation with the Honors College if his/her cumulative GPA falls below at 3.25 or if he/she does not meet the participation requirement for the semester.
+(Attend a minimum of three approved Honors College events, not including the required Honors College Student orientation and the Honors College Undergraduate Research Conference.)

-Q. If I’m dropped from the program can I reapply when I’m eligible to join again?
+Q. If I am removed from the program can I reapply when I’m eligible to join again?

 A. Yes!